Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Main Results

-So far, we have established that $Q(\tau, u;\delta)$ is submodular for the action pairs $\{0, 1\}, \{0, 2\}$ and $\{1, 2\}$.
-Since $Q(\tau, 2;\delta)$ is constant in $\tau$, to establish the submodularity for all $u\in \mathcal{U}$, it remains to show that the threshold for renewal is no smaller than that for transmission (see Fig.~\ref{fig:monotone-policy}).
-If not, the optimal action would be to restore when the AoC exceeds a threshold and remain idle otherwise.
-This cannot happen since renewal is unnecessary if no transmission takes place. \end{proof}

-The property of AoC-monotonicity of an optimal policy is illustrated in Fig.~\ref{fig:monotone-policy}.
+The AoC-monotonicity of an optimal policy is illustrated in Fig.~\ref{fig:monotone-policy}.
 For each $u$, the Q-factor $Q(\tau, u;\delta)$ represents the cost of taking an action $u$ in the current decision epoch and following the optimal policy onwards.
-By Theorem~\ref{theorem:monotone-policy-tau}, the submodularity of the Q-factor $Q(\tau, u;\delta)$ implies that the lines are increasing with the AoC $\tau$ and that any two lines intersect at most once.
+The optimal action $u^{*}$ is the one that minimizes the Q-factor, and the value function is obtained as $V(s) = Q(s,u^{*})$.